dvmorozov/fitminimizers/README.md

 [Bounding volume](https://en.wikipedia.org/wiki/Bounding_volume)

 Initially model data containing set of points are loaded into the program.
-As parameters of optimization coordinate rotation angles are used.
+Rotation angles are used as parameters of optimization coordinate.
-Angles are varied until minimum volume of the box enclosing given points will be found.
+Angles are varied until minimum volume of the box enclosing given points is found.

 There are two variants of demo application having the same functionality.
 The first one uses interface to provide algorithm with data and compute goal function.